laxertu/eric-api/README.md

 Listener that relies on a pool of 6 threads.

-You can modify it and the server to test different input processing strategies performance, in both "isolated mode", by mocking server responses, or in "end to end mode", by calling to your code in send_blocking_request function of the server
+You can modify it and the server to test different input processing strategies performance, in both "isolated mode", by mocking blocking calls responses, or in "end to end mode", by calling to your code in send_blocking_request function of the server